benkilimnik/pyswagg/docs/rst/index.rst

-.. pyswag documentation master file, created by sphinx-quickstart on Tue Sep  2 20:23:09 2014.
+.. pyswagg documentation master file, created by sphinx-quickstart on Tue Sep  2 20:23:09 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyswag's documentation!
+Welcome to pyswagg's documentation!
 =====================================

-**pyswag** is a type-safe, dynamic, spec-complaint Swagger client.
+**pyswagg** is a type-safe, dynamic, spec-complaint Swagger client.

 - *type-safe*: Instead of manipulating json files as objects directly, we load them and produce our own object set.
-Every object in `Swagger spec <https://github.com/wordnik/swagger-spec>`_ has a correspondence in pyswag.
+Every object in `Swagger spec <https://github.com/wordnik/swagger-spec>`_ has a correspondence in pyswagg.
 During construction of those objects, rules of Swagger Spec would be checked.
-- *dynamic*: Unlike `swagger-codegen <https://github.com/wordnik/swagger-codegen>`_, pyswag doesn't need preprocessing.
+- *dynamic*: Unlike `swagger-codegen <https://github.com/wordnik/swagger-codegen>`_, pyswagg doesn't need preprocessing.
-- *spec-complaint*: pyswag support Swagger 1.2.
+- *spec-complaint*: pyswagg support Swagger 1.2.

-The main idea of pyswag is to provide something easier to use than raw json, and develop things around that.
+The main idea of pyswagg is to provide something easier to use than raw json, and develop things around that.

 Contents